 Situs inversus is a very rare congenital condition in which the chest and abdominal organs are reversed or mirrored.
 It is usually considered a benign condition, but can also present as part of a syndrome, e.g., Kartagener syndrome.

-- Process: The cranial and caudal embryonic poles curl, resulting in curving of the germinal disc.
+- Process: The cranial and caudal embryonic poles curl, resulting in curving of the embryonic disc.

-- Ventral outgrowth of the lateral margins of the germinal disc
+- Ventral outgrowth of the lateral margins of the embryonic disc

 - The ectoderm and the overlying lateral plate mesoderm on both sides converge.

-- Adhesion of both sides results in the formation of a lateral and anterior body wall as well as a cavity, the blastocoel (intraembryonic coelom).
+- Adhesion of both sides results in the formation of a lateral and anterior body wall as well as a cavity, the intraembryonic coelom

 - The endoderm and the overlying lateral plate mesoderm on both sides converge → gut tube formation